unPi-ro/automate/README.md

 2. install ansible latest/2.7+ with brew
 3. load your SSH keys into the ssh-agent (with ssh-add)
 4. ready*
-5. note: you need to store your certbot and tarsnap keys to the files/ path
+5. NOTE: you need to store your certbot and tarsnap keys to the files/ path
 6. see the README in files/, and your SSH (public) keys must go to public-keys/
 7. then, you need to update your DNS records, see https://wiki.debian.org/opendkim
-8. note: when building a production environment, use -e active=yes for cron jobs
+8. NOTE: when updating production ENVs, use -e backup=no (do *NOT* restore DBs/files)
 9. while OSX is not actually required, it could make your experience more rewarding 🤓

 ---